Future of transit

 Connecting communities sustainably

-Developing interconnected transit corridors links rural areas with urban economic centers without increasing carbon emissions.
-This holistic approach ensures that mobility remains accessible to all demographics while preserving natural landscapes and reducing the environmental impact of regional travel across the network.
+Developing integrated multimodal transit corridors links rural areas with urban centers without increasing emissions.
+This holistic approach ensures equitable mobility access for all, preserving landscapes and reducing the environmental impact of regional and intercity travel.